 Appropriate timing of maintenance scheduling can reduce the likelihood of unserved energy in times of high demand.
-Consequently, it is important that AEMO also considers the loss of load probability in each period of the modelling horizon, assuming weather conditions resulting in a combination of high demand and low intermittent_VRE generation were to occur in that specific period, to help guide outage scheduling.
+Consequently, it is important that AEMO also considers the loss of load probability in each period of the modelling horizon, assuming weather conditions resulting in a combination of high demand and low VRE generation were to occur in that specific period, to help quide outage scheduling.

-The LOLP demand and intermittent-VRE generation modelling traces are based on high demand and low intermittent-VRE generation conditions observed over the different reference years, assessed on a month-by-month basis for each day of the week.
+The LOLP demand and VRE generation modelling traces are based on high demand and low VRE generation conditions observed over the different reference years, assessed on a month-by-month basis for each day of the week.
 The traces can be classed as "abstract" since each day is considered independently of the next, assuming close to monthly 10% POE weather conditions occurring each day.
 Summing daily energy consumption will not produce realistic annual energy consumption forecasts.
-Each region is considered independently.
+Each region is considered independently but allows for support from adjacent regions across interconnectors.